joshuagrisham/samsung-galaxybook-extras/README.md

 The performance mode hotkey will also cycle through all available platform profiles in a round-robin manner (low-power, quiet, balanced, performance, low-power, quiet, ...).

-There is currently no OSD popup but the event can be captured from the "Samsung Galaxybook extra buttons" input device if desired.
+There is currently no OSD popup but the event can be captured from the "Samsung Galaxy Book extra buttons" input device if desired.

 ### Keyboard backlight